obhq/obliteration/README.md

 Obliteration is an experimental PS4 emulator based on [Kyty](https://github.com/InoriRus/Kyty).
 The project is still in an early stage so most of the games may not work.

+## System requirements

+- Windows 10 x64 or Linux x86-64.

 ## Building from source

-### Windows requirements

-Any non-legacy Windows x64 should be working.

-### Linux requirements

-Any x86-64 (some distro use AMD64 wording) should be working.

 ### Install Qt